-PI / recruiting centre CI Manchester CTU Adverse event Identification of adverse event Assessment of seriousness Assess if appropriate for expedited reporting Complete AR log in the CRF and send to the Manchester CTU within 30 days of safety assessment visit Follow-up until resolution or • Clinical oversight of the safety Central data collection and processing of AEs, ARs, SAEs, SARs and SUSARs according to the trial protocol.
+PI / recruiting centre CI Manchester CTU Adverse event Identification of adverse event Assessment of seriousness Assess if appropriate for expedited reporting Complete AR log in the CRF and send to the Manchester CTU within 30 days of safety assessment visit Follow-up until resolution or stabilisation • Clinical oversight of the safety Central data collection and processing of AEs, ARs, SAEs, SARs and SUSARs according to the trial protocol.
 Reporting safety information to the CI, delegate or independent clinical reviewer for the ongoing assessment of the risk / benefit.
-Reporting safety information to the risk / benefit.
-Serious adverse event / SARs stabilisation Ensure all necessary care and including immediate support necessitated by the event has been implemented Complete SAE form Assessment of seriousness, expectedness, & causality Submit SAE/SAR form to the Manchester CTU immediately but no later than 24 hours of the research staff becoming aware of the event Follow-up until resolution or stabilisation Clinical oversight of the safety of patients participating in the trial, including an ongoing review of the risk / benefit.
-Using medical judgement in assigning seriousness, causality and expectedness of SAEs where it has not been possible to obtain local medical assessment.
-Using the approved SmPC in assigning expectedness.
-Immediate review of all SUSARs.
-Review of specific SAEs and SARs in accordance with the trial risk assessment and the independent oversight committees identified for the trial (Data Monitoring Committee (DMC) and / or Trial Steering Committee (TSC)) according to the Trial Monitoring Plan.
-Expedited reporting of SUSARs to the Competent Authority (MHRA in UK) and REC within required timelines.
-Notifying Investigators of SUSARs that occur within the trial.
-A summary report of all SAEs, regardless of causality, will be sent to Sobi on a quarterly basis.
-SUSARs Ensure all necessary care and including immediate support necessitated by the event has been implemented.
+Reporting safety information to Serious adverse event / SARs Ensure all necessary care and including immediate support necessitated by the event has been implemented Complete SAE form Assessment of seriousness, expectedness, & causality Submit SAE/SAR form to the Manchester CTU immediately but no later than 24 hours of the research staff becoming aware of the event Follow-up until resolution or stabilisation of patients participating in the trial, including an ongoing review of the risk / benefit. • Using medical judgement in assigning seriousness, causality and expectedness of SAEs where it has not been possible to obtain local medical assessment. • Using the approved SmPC in assigning expectedness. • Immediate review of all SUSARs. of patients participating in the trial, including an ongoing review of the risk / benefit. • Using medical judgement in assigning seriousness, causality and expectedness of SAEs where it has not been possible to obtain local medical assessment. • Using the approved SmPC in assigning expectedness. • Immediate review of all SUSARs. • Review of specific SAEs and SARs in accordance with the trial risk assessment and committees identified for the trial (Data Monitoring Committee (DMC) and / or Trial Steering Committee (TSC)) according to the Trial Monitoring Plan. • Expedited reporting of SUSARs to the Competent Authority (MHRA in UK) and REC within required timelines. • Notifying Investigators of SUSARs that occur within the SUSARs Ensure all necessary care and including immediate support necessitated by the event has been implemented.
 Complete SAE form Assessment of seriousness & causality.
 Submit SAE/SAR form to the Manchester CTU immediately but no later than 24 hours of the research staff becoming aware of the event.
 Confirm with CI drug reaction and unexpected.
 Follow-up until resolution or stabilisation.
 Assigning Medical Dictionary for Regulatory Activities (MedDRA) or Body System coding to all SAEs and SARs.
 Preparing the clinical sections and final sign off of the Development Safety Update Report (DSUR).
 Record details of event.
 Request further information if needed.
 Generate a detailed adverse event monthly report.
 Ensure follow up information is completed to outcome.
 Ensure information passed on to DMC, MHRA, Sobi within regulatory timescales.

-IDMC TSC Monthly clinical review of safety reports. • In accordance with the Trial Terms of Reference for the IDMC, periodically reviewing unblinded overall safety data to determine patterns and trends of events, or to identify safety issues, which would not be apparent on an individual case basis. • In accordance with the Trial Terms of Reference for the TSC, periodically reviewing safety data and liaising with the IDMC regarding safety issues.
-Recommend continuation or suspension of trial to TSC • Discuss with TSC if recruitment should be suspended • Confirm continuation of recruitment
+IDMC TSC Monthly clinical review of safety reports. •In accordance with the Trial Terms of Reference for the IDMC, periodically reviewing unblinded overall safety data to determine patterns and trends of events, or to identify safety issues, which would not be apparent on an individual case basis. •In accordance with the Trial Terms of Reference for the TSC, periodically reviewing safety data and liaising with the IDMC regarding safety issues. • Recommend continuation or suspension of trial to TSC Discuss with TSC if recruitment should be suspended •Confirm continuation of recruitment